 Another prestigious move awaited the Moroccan, meanwhile his new club sat poised in anticipation, eager to see if they could coax from the mercurial midfielder something each of his previous clubs failed to.

-Sadly for them they could not.
+Sadly for them, they could not.
 Despite all the good intentions surrounding the move, a familiar story was soon told by Benfica president Luis Filipe Vieira.
 Following barely a handful of uninspiring appearances for the Benfica reserves, over the space of just four months in Lisbon, Vieira admitted: “Taarabt is my and Rui Costa’s fault.
 I don’t understand anything about football, but I have a man by my side who understands a lot, which is Rui Costa.
 We watched and re-watched his games.
 But there are things lacking.
 He arrived with six extra pounds.
 He certainly won’t wear the Benfica shirt again.
 But we’ll have enough skill to loan him.”

 By the new year, without a single first team appearance to his name, Taarabt’s time in Portugal had already been called to a halt.
 Rather tragically on the few occasions Taarabt made his way into the headlines while in Portugal, the subject matter was severely limited to his penchant for sampling the Portuguese nightlife and one particularly dreadful corner kick taken for the Benfica B team.

-As of this season, despite a summer of substantial rumours claiming a potential move to Germany to join a Munich team of the 1860 variety, Taarabt can be found plying his trade back in Italy, now on the books of Genoa, courtesy of another loan.
+As of this season, despite a summer of substantial rumours claiming a potential move to Germany to join a Munich team of the 1860 variety, Taarabt could be found plying his trade back in Italy, now on the books of Genoa, courtesy of another loan.

-Still just 27-years-old, it is hard to imagine Taarabt’s career being finished quite yet.
+Still just 30, it is hard to imagine Taarabt’s career being finished quite yet.
 Hardly one to rely on pace – and, as such, hardly one whose powers may be relinquished should he lose it with age – there may yet be another decade left in the tank.
 Just where exactly Taarabt chooses to see out his final years and, more poignantly, whether his future clubs are treated to the Jekyll or the Hyde side of the Moroccan, will of course remain to be seen.

 Throughout his increasingly nomadic career, fans in France, England, Italy and Portugal have all welcomed Taarabt onto their shores, ready and willing to be seduced by his skills.
 Unfortunately most have found themselves succumbing not to the passive, partisan infatuation they long for but instead only to agonising and abject frustration.